werf/werf/docs/_includes/documentation/reference/cli/werf_run.md

             Define docker run options (default $WERF_DOCKER_OPTIONS)
       --dry-run=false
-            Indicate what the command would do without actually doing that (default $WERF_DRY_RUN) --git-unshallow=false
+            Indicate what the command would do without actually doing that (default $WERF_DRY_RUN) --follow=false
+            Follow git HEAD and run command for each new commit (default $WERF_FOLLOW) --git-unshallow=false
             Convert project git clone to full one (default $WERF_GIT_UNSHALLOW) --home-dir=''